New-Christian-Bible-Study/swedenborg-collateral-literature/docs/setup/editing-env-setup.md

 # Editing Environment Setup

 The environment for editing the concordance files is shown below.
+It's the same for the collateral-literature files.

 ![](../images/swconcord-editing.png)